Escapee from Hawaii mental hospital flees on chartered flight

 The 59-year-old headed to a park, caught a taxi to the Honolulu airport, chartered a flight to Maui and then hopped a plane to San Jose, California, Honolulu police said.

-Saito is charged with felony arrest, and a bench warrant has been issued for his arrest in the amount of $500,000.
+Saito is charged with felony escape, and a bench warrant has been issued for his arrest in the amount of $500,000.

 "This is a dangerous individual.
 We need him off the streets," Hawaii Attorney General Doug Chin said.
 "The state is in close contact with law enforcement to make this happen."

-Note: Correction: This story has been revised to state that Randall Saito is charged with felony escape.